Slovenia Travel Guide - How to Plan a Trip to Slovenia

 Where to buy train and bus tickets

-Taking taxis and using ride-share apps
+Taxis and ride-share apps

 Taxis are available in the bigger cities and are reasonably cheap for local rides.
 However, if you’re thinking of hiring a taxi to take you to somewhere outside of the city, it will quickly become prohibitively expensive.
 This is not a good option.